facebook/flow/website/en/docs/types/utilities.md

 A $PropertyType is the type at a given key.

 As of Flow v0.36.0, `x` must be a literal string.
 In future versions, `x` may be allowed to be any type, as long as that type exists on the keys of `T`.
+See also $ElementType.

 ```js
 // @flow